discourse-lab/en_dimlex/README.md

 "Constructing a Lexicon of English Discourse Connectives"
 In: K. Komatani, D. Litman, K. Yu, A. Papangelis, L. Cavedon, M. Nakano (eds.): *Proceedings of the 19th Annual SIGdial Meeting on Discourse and Dialogue*.
 Melbourne, Australia , July 2018. \[[pdf](http://aclweb.org/anthology/W18-5042)\]

+## Documentation

+The structure of en_dimlex is based on the original [DiMLex German lexicon](https://github.com/discourse-lab/dimlex/blob/master/DimLex-documentation.md).
+Depending on the source of the entry (see the [paper](http://aclweb.org/anthology/W18-5042) for details), the sense, usage example, frequency and syntactic information is automatically extracted or manually assigned.